derekwong68/vendora_ecommerce_analysis_dashboard/README.md

 # Recommendations & Next Steps

-● Investigate why Bose Headphones and Apple iPhones are underperforming. <br>
+**Revenue and Product Trends:**

+Focus on High-Performing Products: AirPods and iPhones show significant sales volume but have seen a decline over time.
+Consider introducing new models, bundling deals, or discounts to rejuvenate sales. <br>
+Phase Out Low-Performing Products: Products like the Bose Headphones and Apple iPhones show consistently low sales.
+Analyze whether they are essential to the product lineup or if they can be phased out to focus on higher-performing items.

+**Marketing Channel Optimization:**

-● Investigate why the affiliate and social media marketing channels are underforming and how it could be improved.
+● Shift more budget and effort for the direct and mail marketing channels while reevaluating or or discontinuing the affiliate and social media marketing channels.